Pressure Washing in Livingston, TN

 Assess the surface

-We check your concrete for oil stains, heavy soiling, cracks, and any damage that needs to be noted before we start.
-If we see anything that could affect the job, we tell you upfront.
+I check your concrete for oil stains, heavy soiling, cracks, and any damage that needs to be noted before I start.
+If I see anything that could affect the job, I tell you upfront.

 Pre-treat problem areas

-Oil stains and heavy buildup get a degreaser application before we wash.
+Oil stains and heavy buildup get a degreaser application before I wash.
 This breaks down the tough stuff so the power washer can do its job effectively.

 Surface clean